 17. Play dress up – Some family faves: construction worker, doctor, waitress, princess, and of course dressing up as mom and dad!

-18. Construction play – There’s always a honey-do list… so why not let the kiddos (pretend) to tackle it for you?
-Miss C and Bubby love to “fix” our kitchen chairs, the stairs, and their toys!
+18. Construction play – There’s always a honey-do list… so why not let the kiddos pretend to tackle it for you?
+Miss C and Bubby love to use their tool set to “fix” our kitchen chairs, the stairs, and their toys!

-19. Build a fort – An oldie but a goody!
+19. Build a fort – An oldie but a goody… and the best way to secure a fort is with clothespins like these sturdy little guys!

 20. Pajama day – I’m usually a stickler for being sure to get up and get dressed every day (and of course wearing my apron)… and that makes it really exciting for the kids when they get to stay in their jams!